Winner of the Electric Book Award

 “Complex, tender, and deeply human." —Eric Shonkwiler, author of 8th Street Water & Light

-The eleven stories in What Shines from It are rife with physical and psychic gashes; the collection found its title in an Anne Carson poem—“If all the lamps in the house were turned out,/ you could dress this wound/ by what shines from it.”
-In “Beholden” girl meets boy meets the unsettled spirits of post-9/11 New York City, but her future can’t hold them all.
+The eleven stories in Sara Rauch’s What Shines from It are rife with the physical and psychic wounds of everyday life.
+In “Beholden,” girl meets boy meets the unsettled spirits of post-9/11 New York City, but her future can’t hold them all.
 In “Kitten,” a struggling veteran and his wife argue over adopting an abandoned kitten, deepening their financial and emotional rifts.
-In “A State of Abandon,” a ghost-baby ravages a woman’s body following a late-term miscarriage, all teeth and claws.
-And in the title story, a married potter falls in love with a married geologist and discovers the luminosity and hard-won beauty of being broken.
+In “Abandon,” a ghost-baby ravages a woman’s body following a late-term miscarriage, marring her chances for new love.
+And in “Kintsukuroi,” a married potter falls in love with a married geologist and discovers the luminosity of being broken.

 What Shines from It is populated by women on the verge of transcendence—brimming with anger and love—and working-class artists haunted by the ghosts of their desires.
 Abiding by a distinctly guarded New England sensibility, these stories inhabit the borderlands of long-established cities, where humans are still learning to embrace the natural world.
 Subtly exploring sexualities, relationships, birth and rebirth, identity, ghosts, and longing, Rauch searches for the places where our protective shells are cracked and, in spare, poetic language, limns those edges of loneliness and loss with light.